aaalgo/picpac/README.md

 while True:
     try:
         images, labels, pad = train_stream.next()
         # when config.pad is True, partial batches might be returned.
         # the returned images and labels are still the batch size,
         # and the number of padding items are returned as "pad".
 	# "pad" is always 0 if config.pad is False.

         # do training
     except StopIteration:
         break

 ```

+For each batch, images is a 4-dimensional tensor of the shape (batch_size, channels, rows, cols).
+Depending on configuration, labels can be of one of the following four sizes:
+- (batch_size): neither "annotate" or "onehot" is set.
+The raw float label returned.
+- (batch_size, classes): "annotate" is not set, "onehot" is set to number of classes.
+The raw float label is interpreted as class ID, and therefore must be integral.
+- (batch_size, 1, rows, cols): "annotate" is set and "onehot" is not set; for pixel-level regression.
+- (batch_size, classes, rows, cols): both "annotate" and "onehot" are set; for pixel-level classification.

 MXNet Usage